yochaigal/cairn/wip/2e/setting-seeds.md

 - **Lairs**: A source of heightened monster activity, enemy encampment, or hive.
 - **Dungeons**: An explicitly dangerous locale, dungeon, or adventure site.

+> Some POIs may allow the PCs to see more of the world than what appears on their map.

 ### Die Drop Table

 |         |                        |